-European’s were first acquainted with the mountain in the watercolour painting of the famous aboriginal artist Albert Namatjira.
-This section walk to the summit early to enjoy the best colours of the range and we return via the same trail.
-Further north you can see for hundreds of miles into the distance.
-Initially we climb through bushland the tree’s gradually become more stunted as the track rises on open spinifex covered slopes.
-The lookout has a can with a visitor’s book.
-We will enjoy on top sweeping views of where we have been and enjoy our achievements.
+European’s were first acquainted with the mountain in the watercolour painting of the famous Aboriginal artist Albert Namatjira.
+This section’s walk to the summit showcases the stunning colours of the range and amazing views for hundreds of miles into the distance.
+Initially, we climb through bushland, then the tree’s gradually become more stunted as the track rises on open spinifex covered slopes.
+At the top, we will enjoy sweeping views of where we have been and record our achievement in the Visitor’s book.
 The trip to the peak of Mount Sonder comprises an 8km walk from the gorge over rocky and steep terrain suited to fit bushwalkers.

-Note: For those not up to conquering Mount Sonder we offer an alternative easier walk day.
+Note: For those not up to walking to the top of Mount Sonder we offer an alternative easier walk.

 Today our walk will take us from the Ormiston Gorge to the Historic Glen Helen Homestead.
 Our walk starts with a magnificent Red Mallee forest, wildflowers after rains if you’re lucky and a dis-used cattle corral, which reminds us of the past pioneers of this rugged cattle country.